cvraut/UKB_500K_exome_QC/notes/README.md

      - ![Fee Access Structure](./notes/20220727_notes_pic2.png)
      - I think we can get away with 1500 pounds as I can qualify as student researcher
      - We need Tier 3 access as this is the one that has exome data
+ - update: Liz knows about this & has assigned someone to get me the 500K data ASAP

 ## 2022 07 26
  - started the github